 - Radioisotope Technician

 In 2016, there was an estimated number of 20,100 jobs in the United States for Nuclear Medicine Technologist.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Nuclear Medicine Technologist by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 The states with the most job growth for Nuclear Medicine Technologist are Wyoming, Utah, and Alaska.
 Watch out if you plan on working in North Dakota, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

 Nuclear Medicine Technologists make between $55,330 and $104,730 a year.